-I immediately dive back into my phone and try to find out whether or not he was one of the 40 living players tested.
+I immediately dive back into my phone and try to find out whether or not he was one of the living players that were tested.
 No luck.
 They didn’t publish names.
 Next, I search out interviews he’s given since Zach’s death.
 Again, they’re a no-go.
 Eventually I stumble across a quote from his mother, of all people.
 The journalist questioning her asked if their family had concerns about Ben.

 “Of course we do,” she answered.
 “He’s 28 years old.
 God forgive us, we put the boys in the pee-wee league when they were eight.
 That’s twenty years of brain trauma.”